orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 - Currently editing text inserted after 'before', committed with clicking the left joystick (or by moving out of the context)

 Fuzzing
-- Add longer pauses between each successive change of direction.
+- Inaccurate timings: Add longer pauses between each successive change of direction.
+- Inaccurate joystick angles
+- Inaccurate

 Auto generate controller input for training.